common-workflow-language/cwltool/cwltool/schemas/v1.3.0-dev1/salad/schema_salad/metaschema/import_include.md

 `$import` URI includes a document fragment, the fragment must be excluded from the base URI used to preprocess the imported document.

-Once loaded and processed, the `$import` node is replaced in the document structure by the object or array yielded from the import operation.
+If the `$import` node is in an array and the import operation yields an array, it is flattened to the parent array.
+Otherwise the `$import` node is replaced in the document structure by the object or array yielded from the import operation.

 URIs may reference document fragments which refer to specific an object in the target document.
 This indicates that the `$import` node must be